Game-Loom/GameLoom/README.md

    git clone https://github.com/your-repository/GameLoom.git
    ```
    2. Install JavaFX:
-      - Download JavaFX SDK from JavaFX Downloads.
+      - Download JavaFX 22.0.2 SDK from [JavaFX Downloads](https://jdk.java.net/javafx22/).
-      - Set up the JavaFX module path in your IDE or use the provided launch.json file for VSCode.
+      - Set up the JavaFX module path in your IDE.

    3. Run the Program:
       - Compile and run GUIDriver.java using your preferred IDE or build tool.